 Luckily, you don't really need to use a curriculum to homeschool.
 In fact, even homeschoolers who have the money to spend often prefer to pull together their own education resources.
 That's because it offers them maximum flexibility.

 Using an eclectic approach and custom-designing your kids' education can take more time and effort than buying something off the shelf.
-But in the end, it can provide the most enriching learning experience for your family.
+And your teaching supplies can include an inexpensive all-in-one curriculum, to help you get started.
+In the end, choosing your own materials can provide the most enriching learning experience for your family.

 So before you spend a fortune on a curriculum, check out these suggestions for finding your own teaching materials: